EavesGroup/Manual/_posts/theory/2023-02-01-master_equations.md

 {% include accordian.html title="Exercise" contents="Verify that this is the solution to Eq. \eqref{eq:QonLiouville}"%}

-This equation can be used to eliminate \(Q\) from Eq. \eqref{eq:PonLiouville} and obtain the [Nakajima-Zwanzig equation](https://en.wikipedia.org/wiki/Nakajima%E2%80%93Zwanzig_equation).
+This equation can be used to eliminate $$Q$$ from Eq. \eqref{eq:PonLiouville} and obtain the [Nakajima-Zwanzig equation](https://en.wikipedia.org/wiki/Nakajima%E2%80%93Zwanzig_equation).
 Most master equations follow by starting with this equation and making a series of approximations.

 ## Redfield Equation